Purpose

 Fish

-- The primary method of environmental enrichment is to be socially housed.
-The use of artificial plants or other objects has been shown to have an effect on various aspects of fish metabolism.
-If any artificial object is requested for the enrichment of fish requires the approval by the CCM Attending Veterinarian.
+The primary method of environmental enrichment is to be socially housed.
+Artificial plants are also provided as environmental enrichment in some tanks to reduce aggression.
+If any artificial object is requested for the enrichment of fish requires approval by the Attending Veterinarian.

 Implementation and Assessment

-A successful well-being program depends on not only implementing but also on evaluating its effectiveness, and constant update to reflect our current knowledge.
-The principal investigators, research staff, veterinary staff and animal care technicians are involved at all times in decisions regarding psychological well-being and environmental enrichment.
+A successful well-being program depends not only implementing but also on evaluating its effectiveness and constant update to reflect our current knowledge.
+The principal investigators, research staff, veterinary staff and animal care technicians are involved at all time in decisions regarding psychological well-being and environmental enrichment.

 References